 To maximize the commercial potential of the cancer program Cantrixil, we decided to target our development resources to bladder cancer and blood cancer, both of which are indications clearly in need of additional solutions and with significant commercial potential.
 We have had positive results from the pre-clinical tests and, based on those, we will decide on the continued development plan for Cantrixil.
 Additional important results are expected early next year.

-As we announced earlier this year, American pharmaceutical company Elevar Therapeutics announced its intention to transfer the rights and obligations of the cancer drug Apealea to a third party.
-Vivesto has had a global strategic partnership with Elevar since 2020 and so far, Apealea has been market-launched in Germany by Elevar’s partner Inceptua.
-Development and sales in Europe have gone slower than expected, so we see this as an opportunity to find a more suitable partner.
-Vivesto is looking for a new partner, either on a regional or global basis, to take on Apealea’s future sales and development.
+Earlier in the year, the American pharmaceutical company Elevar Therapeutics said it intended to transfer the rights and obligations of the cancer drug Apealea to a third Party.
+Vivesto has had a global partnership with Elevar since 2020, but Apealea was only launched in Germany by Elevar’s partner Inceptua.
+Development in the rest of the world and sales in Europe have gone slower than expected so we view this as an opportunity to find a better partner.
+Vivesto is negotiating a termination agreement with Elevar.
+Activities with aimed at identifying potential new partners have been initiated and discussions with several potential partners are ongoing.